Attendance and Absences

 Medical students rotating on clinical services (clerkships, selectives

-and electives) should be subject to the same principles that govern the
+and electives) will be subject to the same principles that govern the

 80-hour work week for mid-level residents (a maximum of 80 hours of required